Three Kings (Family Guy): Plot

-The episode opens with Peter Griffin sitting in a study, explaining that "Lois has been bitching that I watch too much TV and don't read enough books."
+The episode opens with Peter Griffin saying that Lois complains about him watching too much TV and not reading enough books.
 He then picks out three novels by "the greatest author of the last thousand years", Stephen King, and proceeds to share them with the viewer.

 Stand by Me

 In the summer of 1955, four 12-year-old boys — Petey LaChance (Peter, with Richard Dreyfuss' voice in his head narrating the story), Quag Chambers (Quagmire), Joey Duchamp (Joe with Roy Scheider's voice in his head, who starts talking with Dreyfuss until Joe stops them), and Cleve Brown (Cleveland) — set out to find a dead body in the woods, following a set of railroad tracks to find it.
 At the start of their trip, they try going through Old Man Pressman's (Stewie) junkyard, only to be chased out by Pressman and his dog Chopper (Brian).
 As they travel further down the tracks, they are chased across a bridge by a train, which ends up running over Joey's legs, as does another train that follows closely behind, which effectively cripples him.
-The others end up going all the way back to Pressman's junkyard to get him a wheelchair.
+The others end up going back to Pressman's junkyard to get him a wheelchair.

 Upon finding the body (which turns out to be Meg Griffin), they are confronted by the town bully Ace (Mayor West) and his gang, consisting of Beast-Man, Mer-Man, and Norm from Cheers, who come to take credit for finding the body.
 Ace threatens the boys with a knife, but Petey pulls out a gun to intimidate Ace, who swears he will come back for revenge and could get a gun tomorrow.
-However, since their next meeting will be inevitable, as they live in the same neighborhood, Petey lets Ace have the body to avoid further consequences.
+However, Ace points out their next meeting will be inevitable, as they live in the same neighborhood (openly admitting he'd probably just find him the following day, kill him, and take the body anyway; this is elaborated enough that Petey himself declares it "a major hole in this story"), and Petey simply lets Ace take the body then and there to avoid further consequences.
 Upon returning home, the boys go their separate ways; Joey comes to terms with being crippled and creates a new wheelchair rugby game called "Don't-Feel-Sorry-For-Us-Ball", Cleve grows up to marry Rebecca Romijn (who is the real-life wife of Jerry O'Connell, who played the character of "the fat kid" in the actual film), and Quag grows up to become a famous Hollywood actor who eventually dies of a drug overdose (a reference to the fact River Phoenix, who played Chris Chambers in the actual film, went the same way and the unseen adult version of Chris dies, but in a different manner), while Petey's fate becomes a mystery.